 A key concern for Mailfence

 Interoperability is one of Mailfence’s core values.
 It was a determining factor in the design of our solution.
-Mailfence is designed with built in interoperability so that our users can integrate our service with their favorite tools, without compromising their performance or the scope of their features.
+Mailfence is designed with built-in interoperability so that our users can integrate our service with their favorite tools, without compromising their performance or the scope of their features.

-Mailfence email is fully interoperable with any other encrypted email service in the world based on OpenPGP, one of the most widely used email encryption protocol.
+Mailfence email is fully interoperable with any other encrypted email service in the world based on OpenPGP, one of the most widely used email encryption protocols.
 This ensures a standardized and interoperable competitive environment.
 The files and keys generated in the program are compatible with all software that supports this standard.
 It is indeed crucial to insure protection even for the data shared through interoperability, as it’s always been a priority for us.